Nabi Su Community

 Tai Chi student Souhad curated an art show at The American Academy of Arts and Letters!
 It was a wonderful collection of 37 contemporary artists.
-The show ran through April 10,2016 Thursdays through Sundays, from 1 to 4 pm, closed Easter Sunday.
+The show ran through April 10, 2016.
 The Academy is located on Audubon Terrace, west side of Broadway, between 155 & 156 Streets.
-(Take the #1 Train to 157 Street & Broadway).

 For more info:

 Kung Fu Black Belt Maya has a painting in Woman Made Gallery in Chicago!
 Her painting is entitled "Holding the Vision."
-The show runs through April 28, and the painting can be seen on-line now.
+The show ran through April 28, 2016 and the painting can be seen on-line now.

 For more info: